 If you’re an extrovert, keep an eye on your attention span!
 You’ll probably notice that you get bored fairly easily.
 Variety may help to keep your life interesting.
 Remember this when you set Law of Attraction goals!
 Plus, when you timetable the different techniques you plan to use.

 Spontaneity and novelty should keep you excited and inspired, boosting your vibration and helping you manifest your main goals far more easily.

 Since extroverts absolutely love contact with other people, it’s easy to mistake their friendliness and desire to get to know others as flirtation.

 If you’re an extrovert yourself, be aware of how this can look sometimes and have an answer ready when someone makes the wrong judgment!

 Meanwhile, if you’re an introvert, keep this distinction in mind any time you try dating an extrovert.
-You may struggle with trust and jealousy at first if it’s hard for you to believe that highly friendly behavior isn’t always intended as a come-on.
+You may struggle with trust to overcome jealousy at first, and it’s hard for you to believe that highly friendly behavior isn’t always intended as a come-on.

 If you want to let an extrovert know about something, it’s far between to be clear and direct than it is to drop hints, be passive-aggressive or attempt to subtly communicate anything.